 8. Ultralight or Heavy Duty Fly Rod Combo

-Chances are, your fly fisherman primarily uses one favorite rod for most of his fishing adventures.
+Chances are, your fly fisher primarily uses one favorite rod for most of his or her fishing adventures.
 That’s cool.
-But there’s a decent chance that he would like to try something radically different — like fishing with a super ultralight fly rod for skittish fish or small creeks . . . or going big for coho salmon or steelhead.
+But there’s a decent chance that your fisher would like to try something radically different — like fishing with a super ultralight fly rod for skittish fish or small creeks . . . or going big for coho salmon or steelhead.
 In this case, the best way to encourage a different kind of fishing is with an inexpensive fly rod and reel combination.
 Choose a 7.5-foot 3-weight for ultralight action or a 9-foot 8-weight for a rod that’s heavy enough to take on salmon or steelhead.
-(Of course, you could go even larger with a spey rod if your fly fisher is going after big fish on big water.)
+(Read our best fly rod and reel combo guide to learn more.)

 - Cabela’s Three Forks/Prestige Plus Fly Rod/Reel Combo

 - Orvis Clearwater Series — options for small creeks to wide open saltwater